-This cross was erected in 1643 by the cities founder Paul Chomedey De Maisonneuve to fulfil a vow he made to the Virgin Mary to stop a terrible flood.
+This is the Mount Royal Cross was erected in 1643 by the city’s founder Paul Chomedey De Maisonneuve to fulfil a vow he made to the Virgin Mary to stop a terrible flood.

-The cross is a massive part of Montreal culture and can be seen from the downtown centre day.
+The cross is a massive part of Montreal culture and can be seen from the downtown centre year round.

 But it can be seen especially at night as it lights up in the dark, and the colour can be changed to purple if/when the Pope passes.

-Hanging out at the park here is one of those great things to do in Montreal that both locals and tourists enjoy.
+Hanging out at the Mount Royal Park here is one of those great things to do in Montreal that both locals and tourists enjoy.